Kim Bullard

-Kim Bullard is an American keyboardist, songwriter, record producer, and film composer.
+Kim Bullard (born May 6, 1955) is an American keyboardist, songwriter, record producer, and film composer.
 He has been making music since the 1970s and has performed extensively as a keyboard player with musical acts such as Elton John and Crosby, Stills, & Nash.

 As a recording studio session player he has played piano, keyboards, and synthesizer with recording artists Yes, Santana, Kenny Loggins, Heart, Belinda Carlisle, The Doobie Brothers, Tori Amos, Kelly Clarkson, and Carrie Underwood among numerous others.

 Bullard was a longstanding band member of the band Poco, and is currently a member of the Elton John Band.

 Early life

 Bullard was born and raised in Atlanta, Georgia, where he began playing piano at five years old.
-He attributes much of his success as a pianist to his mother's support, and his desire to learn playing piano.
+He attributes much of his success as a pianist to his mother's support, and his desire to learn piano.

 Music career

 Crosby, Stills, & Nash (1977-1979)

-Bullard moved to Los Angeles, California in 1973 and began performing with various musicians which led to being hired by French recording artist, Veronique Sanson as her keyboard player and music director.
-Bullard had formed a band in Los Angeles which he brought with him to France to perform and record with Veronique Sanson.
+Bullard moved to Los Angeles, California in 1973 and began performing with various musicians, which led to him being hired by French recording artist Veronique Sanson as her keyboard player and music director.
+Bullard had formed a band in Los Angeles which he brought with him to France to perform and record with Sanson.
 He lived in France from 1975 to 1976 during which time he met Veronique's husband, Stephen Stills of Crosby, Stills, & Nash who would later offer Kim a touring position with Crosby, Stills, & Nash in 1977 as a keyboard player, which he accepted.
 Kim toured with CSN from 1977 to 1979.